clonker/bms-summerschool19-tf/README.md

 # BMS Summerschool 2019 Tensorflow 2.0 basics

+## Installation instructions for tensorflow tutorial

+We will be using the upcoming version 2.0 of tensorflow, which can be installed in several ways (https://www.tensorflow.org/install).
+Additionally we will need a couple of standard python packages: numpy, matplotlib, jupyter

+One possibility to get all requirements installed is miniconda (https://docs.conda.io/en/latest/miniconda.html):
+- Get miniconda and install it according to your OS (https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
+- The command `conda` should be available on the commandline
+- Create an environment for the tutorial.
+Run `conda create -n tflow python=3.6`
+- Activate the environment.
+Run `conda activate tflow`
+- Install needed packages using conda.
+Run `conda install numpy matplotlib jupyter seaborn tqdm scikit-learn`
+- Install tensorflow via pip of the `tflow` environment.
+Run `pip install tensorflow==2.0.0-beta1`

 ## Tutorial 1 contents

 Tensorflow offers many ways to create models and train them: